imjasonh/compat/README.md

 **This is an experimental work in progress**

-This project provides a Kubernetes service that can be installed on a [Tekton](https://tekton.dev)-enabled GKE cluster to emulate the [Google Cloud Build](https://cloud.google.com/cloud-build) service.
+This project provides an API service that can drive a [Tekton](https://tekton.dev)-enabled GKE cluster to emulate the [Google Cloud Build](https://cloud.google.com/cloud-build) service.
 The aim is to support the full [`gcloud builds